PeruData/ECE-Test-Scores/README.md

   <img src="images/Fig3_dep_lines.png" width="440" />
 </p>

 Information available from the author at sebastiansardonbisso@gmail.com.
 Suggestions are welcome.
-This dataset can be augmented with the Censo Escolar, which provides a wide array of school characteristics (i.e. teachers per student in each school).
+This dataset can be augmented with the Censo Escolar, which provides a wide array of school characteristics (e.g. teachers per student in each school).
 If you are interested in doing so, the author can provide further assistance.